-Bell is Canada's largest communications company(1), providing advanced Bell broadband wireless, TV, Internet, media and business communications services throughout the country.
-BCE's common shares are publicly traded on the Toronto Stock Exchange and on the New York Stock Exchange (TSX, NYSE: BCE).
+Bell is Canada's largest communications company,(1) providing advanced Bell broadband Internet, wireless, TV, media and business communications services throughout the country.
+BCE's shares are publicly traded on the Toronto Stock Exchange and on the New York Stock Exchange (TSX, NYSE: BCE).
+We are headquartered in Montréal, Québec, Canada.